snakemake/snakemake-executor-plugin-googlebatch/docs/further.md

 ### Logging

 For logging, for an interactive run from the command line we provide status updates in the console you have running locally.
-For full logs, you can go to the [Google Cloud Batch interface](https://console.cloud.google.com/batch/jobs?project=llnl-flux) and click on your job of interest, and then the "Logs" tab.
+For full logs, you can go to the [Google Cloud Batch interface](https://console.cloud.google.com/batch/jobs) and click on your job of interest, and then the "Logs" tab.
 If you don't see logs, look in the "Events" tab, as usually there is an error with your configuration (e.g., an unknown image or family).
+It is important to [enable the logging API](https://cloud.google.com/logging/docs/api/enable-api) for this to work.

 #### Isolated Logs